-Over the weekend, I got the following email about using pop culture references in a manuscript:
+Over the weekend, I got the following email about using pop culture references in a story setting:

 I’m a grad student trying to write her first children’s book.
 As I go over my notes, I see a lot of references to events or pop culture from the 1990’s.
 They are funny anecdotes to me and people in my age group but, I don’t know how to make it meaningful for my audience (2nd-4th graders).